tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ## Unfolding {#sec:unfolding}

-*Polygen* provides a powerful unfolding system which, in general, allows to raise to the level of the current sequence a series of productions which would otherwise be folded (either by a subproduction or a non-terminal symbol) .
+*Polygen* provides a powerful unfolding system which, in general, allows to raise a series of productions (which would otherwise be folded either by a subproduction or a non-terminal symbol) to the level of the current sequence.

 Roughly, you could consider this operation as *flattening* a portion of the grammar before its generation, thus affecting it only as far as probabilities are concerned, since the transformation does not alter the source grammar's semantics — as the traslation rules in section [4.1.5](#4.1.5_Regole_di_traduzione) confirm.

-Not every atom supports unfolding though, only those for which this operation makes sense: refer to [@sec:concrete-syntax] for a syntactical formalization of this subset.
+Not every atom supports unfolding though, only those for which this operation makes sense do: refer to [@sec:concrete-syntax] for a syntactical formalization of this subset.

 ### Non-terminal symbols {#sec:non-terminal-symbols}